gbrgiyo/gbrgiyo/README.md

-# Hi, there,  I'm Artem 👋
+# Hi, there!
+I'm Artem 👋
 SysOps/SRE Engineer with problem-solving skills in L2/L3 mixed team, IT infrastructure optimization, virtualization technologies, and CI/CD practices, deployment and administration servers, both client and server-based systems.